Grill Buying Guide: BBQ Season Has Begun

 A key factor in grill-buying decision-making should be analyzing your desired grill grates.
 Do you want to achieve those attractive sear marks on your food?
 Do you want something reliable?
 What about easy to clean?
 Let's figure this out before you get too overwhelmed, shall we?

 Grill grates are essential components to determining a good grill as this is what food comes in direct contact with.
-You want grates that keep great heat preservation, are easy to clean and will last you a while.
+Grates should keep great heat preservation, be easy to clean, and last you a while.

 Stainless Steel